 It is with great pleasure that we kick off the 2022 celebration of Black History Month at Massachusetts General Hospital.
 This year’s theme is Black Health and Wellness.
 With a wonderful set of partners, we have assembled activities that are equal parts thoughtful, thought-provoking, and joyous.

-We are at an auspicious moment where history is being made.
 To have true meaning, Black History Month should not be taken for granted.
-It should not be a time for businesses, institutions and individuals to go through the motions of perfunctory observance or rote proclamation.
+It should not be a time for businesses, institutions, and individuals to go through the motions of perfunctory observance or rote proclamation.
 Rather it should be a time for all to deeply reflect on its meaning and to remind us, no matter how far we think we have come, to realize how far we have yet to go.

-Join us in celebrating Black history, remember what has been achieved thus far and envision how much more we can achieve together.
+Join us in celebrating Black history, remember what has been achieved thus far, and envision how much more we can achieve together.
 We must learn the lessons of history.
 It is imperative that we celebrate Black contributions and work toward eliminating racial inequities every month of the year, not just in February.
-To quote John Hwabejire, MD, MBBS, MPH, assistant professor of surgery and attending surgeon at the Division of Trauma and Acute Care Surgery at Mass General:

 We owe it to previous generations that devoted their lives to making the world a better place, to members of our current generation who remain victims of injustices, and to future generations that we must prevent from being victimized by these injustices.
 They have no place in our society.

 Download a free copy of the new American College of Surgeons book called, “Black Surgeons and Surgery in America.”

 Chief of Surgery, Mass General

 Chair, Diversity, Equity and Inclusion Committee, Mass General, Department of Surgery